Redpill-Linpro/alfresco-swedish/README.md

 (Prerequisite is Linux OS + maven)

 1. Clone this repository
-2. Create a folder called "work"
-3. Download built source files from Crowdin with the ./download-sources.sh script
+2. Download built source files from Crowdin with the ./download-sources.sh script
-4. Run ./update-sources.sh
+3. Run ./update-sources.sh
-5. mvn clean install
+4. mvn clean install

 After the above steps has been done you will find the jar files containing the translation in the target folders of each submodule and in your local maven repository.